Matei77/PCom-Client-Server-App/README.md

 Nagle algorithm is turned off for the server's and client's tcp sockets.

-The implementation pass all the tests on the checker.
+The implementation passed all the tests on the checker.

 ## References